Set up the Order Entry Steps

 Now that we have the customer linked to the sales order, the next step in this process is to use our price list to display the specific items (services or products) for the order.

-- This time, select Edit Order Line Items from the Action Type list.
+This time, select Edit Order Line Items from the Step Type list.

 A pop-up window will appear.
 Here is how to set up your fields in the pop-up window:

-- Action Name: The name appearing as a step in the process.
+- Step Name: The name appearing as a step in the process.
 Leave blank to use the default name.

 - Completion Type: This decides if the step is required, optional, or on-demand.